Update: 14.12.2020 – added MS Paint Interdiction

 - Make use of your cloak asap.
 Be aware that your own Warp Disruption Probe counts as object that will prevent you from cloaking up.
 So you will need to move at least 2000m away from them before you can cloak.
 You can not cloak when some other player or npc has you targetet.
 If you rather cloak than getting (pre-)locked by your logistcs, make sure to ask them not to lock you before you actually broadcast for reps.

 Create your own during good timed bookmarks on warpin (takes a bit of practice to time it right) or warp to an interceptor far off to get an exit-bookmark where you can go while your bubbles are reloading.

-Another way to use bookmarks is on gates: Make one between more than 2000m and less than 2500m away from the gate and let your ship ‘approach’ this bookmark.
-On this spot, you can cloak, but also easily decloak and jump if necessary.
+Another way to use bookmarks is on gates: Make one more than 2000m but less than 2500m away from the gate and let your ship ‘approach’ this bookmark.
+On this spot, you can cloak, but also easily decloak and jump instantly.